 Where an Italian resident Noteholder is a pension fund (subject to the regime provided for by Article 17 of Legislative Decree No. 252 of 5 December 2005) and the Notes are deposited with an authorised intermediary, interest, premium and other income relating to the Notes and accrued during the holding period will not be subject to imposta sostitutiva, but must be included in the result of the relevant portfolio accrued at the end of the tax period, which will be subject to a 20 per cent. substitute tax.
-Subject to certain conditions (including a minimum holding period requirement) and limitations, interest, premium and other income relating to the Notes may be excluded from the taxable base of the 20 per cent. substitute tax if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets the requirements set forth in Article 1(100-114) of Finance Act 2017 and in Article 1(211-215) of Finance Act 2019, as implemented by the Ministerial Decree 30 April 2019 and as established as of 1 January 2020, the requirements set forth in Article 13-bis of Decree 124.
-Please note that the long-term savings account discipline has been modified by Art.
-136 of Law Decree No. 34 of 19 May 2020 (to be converted into law within the 18 July 2020).
+Subject to certain conditions (including a minimum holding period requirement) and limitations, interest, premium and other income relating to the Notes may be excluded from the taxable base of the 20 per cent. substitute tax if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets the requirements set forth in Article 1(100-114) of Finance Act 2017 and in Article 1(211-215) of Law No. 145 of 30 December 2018, as implemented and supplemented.
+Furthermore, Article 136 of Law Decree No. 34 of 19 May 2020, as amended and supplemented, introduced another type of long-term savings account (the so-called "PIR alternativi"), that grants the exemption on interest, premium and other income relating to the Notes.
+The difference between the two long-term savings accounts is mainly related to the different conditions and limitations required by law.
+As a consequence, an investor may set up both a PIR and a "PIR alternativi".